Michael Blood Meteorites

 the evidence collected.

-This being a hammer with a very low TKW, a beautiful(L3) AND only the second meteorite
+This being a hammer with a very low TKW, a beautiful(L3)

 from Ireland and the first fall ever wound recorded has made it VERY difficult to get: